shishir-a412ed/atomic/docs/atomic-storage.1.md

 **--add-device**
 Add the block devices names to /etc/sysconfig/docker-storage-setup.
-You must run docker-storage-setup to add the block devices to storage pool. docker-storage-setup will expand your devicemapper storage pool by adding the block device.
+You must run container-storage-setup to add the block devices to storage pool. container-storage-setup will expand your devicemapper storage pool by adding the block device.
 Only works with devicemapper driver.

 E.g atomic storage modify --add-device /dev/vdb will add `DEVS="/dev/vdb"`